grouparoo/grouparoo/plugins/@grouparoo/airtable/README.md

-# @grouparoo/braze
+# @grouparoo/airtable

-A [Grouparoo](https://www.grouparoo.com) plugin for connecting to [Braze](https://www.braze.com/).
+A [Grouparoo](https://www.grouparoo.com) plugin for connecting to [Airtable](https://www.airtable.com/).

 Learn more about Grouparoo Plugins at [www.grouparoo.com/docs/plugins](https://www.grouparoo.com/docs/plugins).

 ## Installation

-In your Grouparoo project, run `grouparoo install @grouparoo/braze`.
+In your Grouparoo project, run `grouparoo install @grouparoo/airtable`.

 ## Attribution

-The Braze icon used in this plugin is from https://seeklogo.com/vector-logo/321403/braze
+The airtable icon used in this plugin is from https://seeklogo.com/vector-logo/294322/airtable